-These 3 best practices will help you enable your sales team for success:
+These three best practices will help in aligning sales and marketing teams for success:

 To successfully read a prospect’s digital body language, your marketing team should be tracking the following:

 - Social Media Interactions